—by Russell Lawrence Cummins

 Trust in humanity

 In Haarlem, I got myself into a home where the caretakers also lived, a kind of a commune called the Rosenstock Hussey House.
 Having been totally expelled from society, friends, and family for two years, I somehow found my trust in humanity again.
 After two years there, I found a summer job as the chef at a Dutch skydiving school, located in the south of France.
-I worked there for five summers and made 120 free-falls and got my worldwide licence to jump, all on medication.
+I worked there for five summers and made 120 free-falls and got my worldwide license to jump, all on medication.
 Once, I jumped stoned, but that was a one-time thing, not to be advised.
 During that time, I also did an invention and patent application for a locking element and parachute assembly for skydiving, among others.
 If you are interested and you Google my full name, it will pop up on your screen:

 Commitment to fatherhood